jessiya825/AI-model-for-eHCC/README.md

 For detailed information on the specific modeling and statistical analysis methods, please refer to the supplementary methods.

 The **transcriptomics** gene and functional analysis code can be obtained from /AI-model-for-eHCC/RNA.
 The **deep learning model TMC-net** modeling code can be obtained from /AI-model-for-eHCC/TMC-net.
 The **candidate biomarker screening** and **XGBoost** modeling code can be obtained from /AI-model-for-eHCC/RNA_model.
 The **multimodal model** modeling code can be obtained from /AI-model-for-eHCC/multimodal_model.
 The **survival analysis** modeling code can be obtained from /AI-model-for-eHCC/supplementary.

-The raw **spatial transcriptomics** data are available in the paper and/or in the supplementary materials.

 ## Citation
 If you use code or data in this project, please cite: